 The distribution of women workforce under these three groups differs between developed and developing countries.
 For example, since 1997, percentage of women in the UK construction industry, has remained relatively unchanged at between 10 and 14 per cent.
 84% of this group holds secretarial posts, whereas only 10% are employed in professional capacity and the remaining 6% are craft and trade level employees at site.
 Whereas in India 50% of workforce in construction industry is women, but only about 1.4% are engineers, architects, designers and administrators, rest work as construction labour.

-Globally construction industry is facing an ongoing skills shortage and to fill the skills gap, it is required to retain women workforce by changing work environment and providing required organizational level support and family support.
-Organizations perceive that women have better capabilities for research and design activities and do not involve themselves in groupism or other disruptive activities.
-Thus, organizations also need to plan complimentary work assignments as per strengths of men and women employees and this would beneficial for the organization and the industry.
+Globally construction industry is facing an ongoing skills shortage and to fill the skills gap, it is required to retain women workforce by changing work environment and providing required organisational level support and family support.
+Organisations perceive that women have better capabilities for research and design activities and do not involve themselves in groupism or other disruptive activities.
+Thus, organisations also need to plan complimentary work assignments as per strengths of men and women employees and this would beneficial for the organisation and the industry.

 I would like to sum it up with the advice to all young women in the industry that support should only be a facilitating factor, there also needs to be an inner resolve of embracing the requirements of construction industry and excelling with the inherent strengths that women have.